Wyze Surveillance Monitor using Raspberry Pi

 Do you have a Wyze camera and wish you could display it on a monitor?
 Wyze cameras work great through the app (iPhone/Android) but are not viewable on computers.
 Fortunately, Wyze released a custom RTSP firmware for their camera.
 This opened up a lot of possibilities.

-Currently, I have a custom home dashboard that is using a Raspberry Pi and an old Dell 22 inch monitor.
-The home dashboard displays our calendars, room temperatures (EcoBee API), and weather forecast.
-Additionally, I wanted to display two Wyze cameras on half of the monitor.
-One of the front yard of our house and the other which shows the playroom.
-Great for seeing when people come over and great for watching the kids.
-Here are the steps I had to do to accomplish this.
+I already had a home dashboard running on a Raspberry Pi and an old Dell 22-inch monitor.
+It showed our calendar, room temperatures (EcoBee API), and weather.
+I also wanted to put two Wyze cameras on part of the screen: one pointed at the front yard and one at the playroom.
+It is useful for seeing when people show up and for keeping an eye on the kids.
+Here is how I set it up.

 Steps